-In creatine supplementation, there are two phases namely loading phase and maintenance period.
-As the name implies, the loading phase simply means to nourish the muscles with creation by taking up to 300 grams per day.
+In creatine supplementation, there are two phases: namely loading phase and maintenance period.
+As the name implies, the loading phase simply means to nourish the muscles with creatine by taking up to 300 grams per day.
 It is crucial to provide large doses of fluids during the loading phase by taking water or non-acidic fruit juice into the equation.
 The loading period typically runs from four to seven days which is then followed by regular intake of up to 15 grams of creatine per day that which is called the maintenance period.
-There is no need to add more creating after the loading phase, as the first seven days already saturated with creatine for the first seven days.
-The creatine levels will remain high so long as you stay physically active performing weight training routines on a daily basis.
+There is no need to add more creatine after the loading phase, as the first seven days are already saturated with creatine.
+The creatine levels will remain high so long as you stay physically active, performing weight training routines on a daily basis.

 There are two ways on how you wish to continue supplementation:

 Cycling – this process involves the intake of up to 15 grams of creatine supplementation for six weeks and then a two week break before starting a new loading phase.